-This course introduces concepts of Political Science and the formal institutions of Canada's political system.
-Students gain knowledge of political theory, democracy, citizenship, and political ideologies as well as Canadian political institutions.
+In this course, students are introduced to concepts of political science and the formal institutions of Canada's political system.
+Students gain knowledge of political theory, democracy, citizenship, political ideologies, and Canadian political institutions.

 POLS1001 Global Politics 42.0 Hours